 (a) Gloves.
-All fighters will wear regulation, approved boxing/kickboxing gloves colored to be coordinated with (NOTE the corner out of which the fighters will be appearing that a neutral color gloves may be used in which case the fighters
+All fighters will wear regulation, approved boxing/kickboxing gloves colored to be coordinated with (NOTE the corner out of which the fighters will be appearing that a neutral color gloves may be used in which case the fighters will be distinguished by colored tape covering the wrists of the gloves).

-- will be distinguished by colored tape covering the wrists of the gloves). - 1.
-No breaking, roughing, or twisting of gloves shall be permitted.
-The gloves shall not be placed on the hands until after the Corner Inspector or Commission Representative has signed off on the fighter's hand wraps. - 2.
-The gloves shall be put on the hands under the supervision of an inspector who will then endorse the gloves by signature, initials or emblem written on the tape holding the glove closure in place. - 3.
-All gloves must be of a professional quality and must be approved Commission.
-In certain instances, multiple pairs of gloves may be required for use in matches, bouts, and exhibitions. - 4.
-If both fighters weigh 147lbs./66.8 kg. or lighter, then the bout may be contested wearing 8 oz. gloves or heavier. - 5.
-If one or more of the fighters weigh more than 147lbs./66.8 kg. then both fighters shall contest the bout wearing 10 oz. gloves or heavier. - 6.
-All fighters must use the gloves provided by the promotion and approved by the Commission. - 7.
-Brand-Name Certification Required.
-The commission is authorized to certify boxing gloved by brand-name or manufacturer and gloves not so certified may not be used.
-Each promoter desiring to use for the first time in Alabama a brand of gloves or gloves manufactured by a company not previously certified for use in Alabama are advised to seek prior certification. - 8.
-Glove Approval.
-Gloves shall be examined by the referee and/or the Commission representative prior to the start of the matches. - 9.
-Glove Style.
+1. No breaking, roughing, or twisting of gloves shall be permitted.
+The gloves shall not be placed on the hands until after the Corner Inspector or Commission Representative has signed off on the fighter's hand wraps.

+2. The gloves shall be put on the hands under the supervision of an inspector who will then endorse the gloves by signature, initials or emblem written on the tape holding the glove closure in place.

+3. All gloves must be of a professional quality and must be approved Commission.
+In certain instances, multiple pairs of gloves may be required for use in matches, bouts, and exhibitions.

+4. If both fighters weigh 1471bs./66.8 kg. or lighter, then the bout may be contested wearing 10 oz. gloves or heavier.
+Female fighters weighing 147 lbs./66.8 kg. or lighter may wear 8 oz. gloves or heavier.

+5. If one or more of the fighters weigh more than 1471bs./66.8 kg. then both fighters shall contest the bout wearing 12 oz. gloves or heavier.
+Female fighters weighing more than 147 lbs./66.8 kg may wear 10 oz. gloves or heavier.

+6. All fighters must use the gloves provided by the promotion and approved by the Commission.

+7. Brand-Name Certification Required.
+The Commission is authorized to certify boxing gloved by brand-name or manufacturer and gloves not so certified may not be used.
+Each promoter desiring to use for the first time in Alabama a brand of gloves or gloves manufactured by a company not previously certified for use in Alabama are advised to seek prior certification.

+8. Glove Approval.
+Gloves shall be examined by the referee and/or the commission representative prior to the start of the matches.

+9. Glove Style.
 Only gloves of the "thumb-attached" or thumbless variety will be used, and all gloves must be laced with the knot on the top [or exterior] side of the wrist.
-Thumbless gloves may be worn only if both kickboxers in a particular match agree. - 10.
-New Gloves: Main Event Bouts.
-The promoter shall furnish new gloves for all main events. - 11.
-Skinning of Gloves.
+Thumbless gloves may be worn only if both kickboxers in a particular match agree.

+10. New Gloves: Main Event Bouts.
+The promoter shall furnish new gloves for all main events.

+11. Skinning of Gloves.
 "Skinning" (the practice of tying gloves in such a manner as to force a portion of the padding back from the fist area to over the contestant's wrist) is prohibited.
 Any glove tied in such a manner will be required to be re-tied.